 The region's overall populations are projected to decline over the next several years and low unemployment rates will continue to negatively impact community college enrollment.
 Lake Michigan College projects a slight (2 to 5 percent) enrollment increase in 2023-25 and then several years of relatively flat enrollment.
-Below is a general 2% growth trend graph is shown for the future unduplicated fiscal year headcount through 2029.
+Below is a general 2% growth trend graph by 2025-26 and then flat grown for the next years based on local high school enrollment.

 The College will continue to focus on four areas for enrollment: (1) greater influence on the current high school market, (2) unique academic programs not offered by area competitors, (3) increasing flexible and distance learning course and program options, and (4) increasing persistence and retention rates.
 The College is committed to retaining the students who already attend a given semester.
-Early College Program numbers will continue to be strong and represents approximately 30% of the overall College enrollment.
+Early College Program numbers will continue to be strong and represents approximately 35% of the overall College enrollment.